chen-lin/lawic/README.md

 1. negative relative mass flux p0, and
 2. positive relative mass flux p0.

-For the first case, nonzero vorticity is valid while for the second case the value of the vorticity will be also taken as zero no matter what is provided in the input file.
-When solving the first type of problem, an output file named "fix_p0.txt" will be generated; when solving the second type of problem, a file named "large_u.txt" will be generated.
+For the first case, nonzero vorticity is valid while for the second case the value of the vorticity will be taken as zero no matter what is provided in the input file.
+When solving the first type of problems, an output file named "fix_p0.txt" will be generated; when solving the second type of problems, a file named "large_u.txt" will be generated.

 The output files can then be loaded and processed using the tools in the folder _postproc/_.
 There are two files in the folder:
 1. flow.py which is a class file with all the functions for postprocessing.